aridjayarecipes/cutesrecipes.web.app/content/post/1984-easiest-way-to-prepare-ultimate-oven-roasted-salmon-with-refreshing-summer-salad.md

 1. Make ready 1.5 Tablespoons fresh lemon juice (about 1/2 a fresh lemon, squeezed)
 1. Take  For the topping:
 1. Get 2 ripe medium Roma tomatoes, diced
-1. Get 1 large Persian cucumber, seeded and diced (If you can&#39;t find Persian, a pickling cuke will work.)
+1. Get 1 large Persian cucumber, seeded and diced (If you can't find Persian, a pickling cuke will work.)
 1. Prepare 1/2 a small red onion, diced
 1. Take 1 cup corn kernels (Fresh would have been great today, but I wanted to use up a (15 oz.) can.
 If canned, drain well.)
 1. Prepare 2/3 teaspoon kosher salt